Mathématique: Chapter 63

 “She’s your friend.
 A good one.
 A real one.
 Not sure if you know that.”

 “Colonel Young mentioned it.
-Apparently I was teaching her calculus.”
+I was teaching her calculus.”

-“Is she going to be all right?”
-Rush asked, wishing he had any idea what she looked like.
+“Will she be all right?”
+Rush wished he had any idea what she looked like.
 Which of the four women she’d been.

 “Two of the best surgeons on the planet are working on her now,” McKay said.
 “It was David Telford who shot her.
 With an Air Force sidearm.
-The rest of the fight was zats.
-We think he targeted her directly.
-She was wearing kevlar under that dress, of course.
+The rest of the fight was Zats.
+We think he targeted her.
+She was wearing Kevlar under that dress, of course.
 But he shot her in the thigh.
 Cracked the bone, hit the artery.
 You can bleed out in minutes that way.”

 “He was trying to kill her?”
 Rush asked.
 “Her specifically?
 Why?”

 McKay looked away.
 “Two theories.
-One: the Lucian Alliance and the Trust have teamed up, weird as that sounds—oh wait.
+One: the Lucian Alliance and the Trust have teamed up, weird as that sounds—uh, wait.
 You have no idea who any of these people are.
 Okay scratch that.
-One: her interstellar con-artist past is catching up with her and this was a side-job.
+One: her interstellar con-artist past is catching up with her.
 Two: it’s an attack on Daniel Jackson.”

 “The archeologist?”
 Rush asked.